References available June McIntosh Insured

 I am now also able to provide glue-on composite shoes, which can be helpful for various therapeutic or performance purposes.

 Although I have been providing natural hoof care for eight years, I am a novice in the use of glue.
-Glue is a harsh mistress, intolerant of mistakes, setting rapidly and not allowing for second chances.
-Therefore, while I continue to hone my glue skills, I'm offering four applications of glue-on composite shoes (about six months) for the cost of materials alone to the next six horses who apply.
+Glue is a harsh mistress, intolerant of mistakes, sensitive to temperature changes, and setting rapidly.
+Therefore, while I continue to hone my glue skills, I'm offering four applications of glue-on composite shoes for the cost of materials alone to the next six horses who apply.
 Maximum two horses per client.
-The cost of materials is approximately $40 per hoof, plus a mileage charge of $1 per additional mile if you live more than 40 miles from my location.
+The cost of materials is approximately $45 per hoof.
 No charge for any shoes or materials discarded due to operator error.
 (It happens!)
 Most horses only require front shoes.
 The shoe I will be offering is the EasyShoe Performance.

-So - if you're willing to travel with me as I hike up Learning Curve Mountain, and if you have the time and patience to spend longer than usual with the farrier, you can contact me via the Contact Form at foot of this page.
+If you're willing to travel with me as I hike up Learning Curve Mountain, and if you have the time and patience to spend longer than usual with the farrier, you can reach me via the Contact Form at foot of this page.

 Follow the Hoof